makrai/notes/roca2112-compare-tsne-umap-stab.md

         UMAP algorithm 5
   * den-SNE and densMAP are modifications of t-SNE and UMAP, respectively,
-    * attempt to solve the problem inherent to these approaches whereby cluster size is driven by the number of cells in the cluster. den-SNE and
+    * attempt to solve the problem inherent to these approaches whereby cluster size is driven by the number of cells in the cluster
-    * auxiliary function to optimise cell density between high-dimensional and low-dimensional space, with
+    * auxiliary function to optimise cell density between high-dimensional and low-dimensional space
     * the size of clusters in the resulting low-dimensional plots reflecting the degree of heterogeneity present in the cluster 6
   * TMAP 7, to deal with limitations of t-SNE when applied beyond the single